determined-ai/determined/docs/setup-cluster/k8s/resource-caps.rst

    specify a namespace in the namespace field, the workspace is bound to that namespace.
 If the field is left blank, the workspace is bound to the namespace specified in the ``resource_manager.default_namespace`` section of your master configuration (when set), and is otherwise bound to the release namespace.
-We fall back to the default Kubernetes namespace, "default", during non-helm determined deployments.
+For non-helm Determined deployments, it falls back to the default Kubernetes namespace, ``default``.

 #.
 Toggle the "Auto Create Namespace" option on or off.
 When enabled, the system automatically
    creates a namespace in the cluster, allowing you to edit the resource quota directly in